leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/04-Understanding Package Declarations and Import.md

 The import statement doesn’t bring in child packages, fields, or methods; it imports only classes directly under the package.

+Let’s say you wanted to use the class AtomicInteger in the java.util.concurrent.atomic package.
+Which import or imports support this?

+    import java.util.*;
+    import java.util.concurrent.*;
+    import java.util.concurrent.atomic.*;

+Only the last import allows the class to be recognized because child packages are not included with the first two.

 You might think that including so many classes slows down your program execution, but it doesn’t.
 The compiler figures out what’s actually needed.